Hi Teabirds. Krisi, Bird & Blend’s co-founder, here.

 In any successful working environment, it is the case that if you demonstrate hard work and passion you are rewarded for doing so.

-When it became apparent very quickly that our first apprentice, Eve, was performing well above the skill set that we initially expected of an apprentice, we promoted her to Trainee Customer Services Manager with a salary well above national minimum wage to match.
-She also had a company laptop, phone and car allowance and got to attend both Glastonbury festival and No.10 as a reward for her commitment to Bird & Blend.
-All of this happened before she was even half way through her apprenticeship.
+When it became apparent very quickly that our first apprentice, performing well above the skill set that we initially expected of an apprentice, we promoted them a salary well above national minimum wage to match.
+They also had a company laptop, phone and car allowance and got to attend both Glastonbury festival and No.10 as a reward for her commitment to Bird & Blend.
+All of this happened before they was even half way through her apprenticeship.

 We have this same approach with everyone we take on, apprentice or otherwise.